hplisiecki/bias_detection_showdown/README.md

 	2c. renkewitz_sim.R - A file with the simulation functions from the Renkewitz and Keiner article (2019) - slightly modified

-3. rmarkdown_files - contain files used for text display
+3. markdown_files - contain files used for text display

 	3a. conclusion1.Rmd - An Rmarkdown file used to display text in the Shiny app